 One in four US workers is affected by mental health problems.
-Along with employee satisfaction, this can impact on a company’s productivity.
+Along with employee satisfaction, this can impact a company’s productivity.
 Globally, the World Health Organization estimates that $1 trillion per year in productivity is lost to mental health issues such as depression and anxiety, equating to an economic loss of over $200 billion for employers across the planet.

 But it’s not just about the bottom line.
 First and foremost, we need to consider workers’ well-being.
-Pertaining to EHS, some demographics feel the effects a bit closer to home.
+Pertaining to EHS, some demographics feel the effects are a bit closer to home.

 For example, men are more likely to commit suicide; it’s the second highest cause of death for men of working age (25-54) in the US.
 And men who work in construction industries are four times more likely to die from suicide than the national average.

 Clearly, mental health is not a problem that can be ignored.